IW276/IW276WS20-P11/README.md

     * Head
     * Neck
 3. Adjust the config file resnet18CrowdPose.json with your own location of the dataset.
-4. Start your training with the skript train.py from [trt_pose](https://github.com/NVIDIA-AI-IOT/trt_pose).
+4. Start your training with the skript train.py.
 ## Acknowledgments

 This repo is based on